 Principal Diagnosis at Discharge - The final principal diagnosis at the time of discharge.
+Documentation of the principal diagnosis at discharge in the physician's final progress note may be used.
 Reason for IPF Admission - The events the patient experienced prior to this hospitalization; the reason for hospitalization may be a short synopsis describing or listing the triggering or precipitating event.
 A diagnosis alone is not sufficient.

 Studies pending at discharge - Medical tests not concluded at discharge.
 Examples include: complete blood count and metabolic panel, urinalysis, radiological imaging.
-If there is documentation in the transition record indicating that no tests are pending at discharge, then this will satisfy the element.
+If there is documentation in the transition record indicating that no studies are pending at discharge, then this will satisfy the element.